Intel for Mental Health

 Acting on the insights was tedious and expensive but had to be done.

-My CFO/advisor was not happy with me spending my own money and time, especially when we were in early stages of starting up.
+My CFO/advisor was not happy with me spending my own money and time, especially when we were in early stages of our startup.

 These things do take a lot of out of you.